 }

-Using a while loop to run code while a condition holds true
+Using a while loop to run code while a condition evaluates to true

 This construct eliminates a lot of nesting that would be necessary if you used loop, if, else, and break, and it’s clearer.
-While a condition holds true, the code runs; otherwise, it exits the loop.
+While a condition evaluates to true, the code runs; otherwise, it exits the loop.

 Looping Through a Collection with for